 Is there any criteria for what determines an influential artist?
 Influential albums- sure we can figure that one out.
 Just think about an album that has changed you from the inside out, or one that has sentimental value to you, or one that you’d just know has shaped you beyond the shadow of a doubt (you wouldn’t be the person you are today if that particular album wasn’t recorded and released!); and that’s it.
 Maybe there are around 20 or 30 albums that you hold dear, that you believe to be higher above all others.
 But as for the extent of influence an artist has over society as a whole or individuals, across time, all genres and transcending countries, religions, beliefs, value systems and creeds; that’s a big, big mouthful to fully grasp and a gigantic pool of artists to choose from.
 I guess you’d say that the criteria is different depending on what you value in an artist, whether it is lyrics or music or the artist’s private lives and if it matches up with what they’re singing about… and that’s probably the reason why Jon is in the midst of writing about 100 artists, and even then it’s not a perfect list.
 The other day though, I started to think about the artists that were not part of Jon’s list, whom were deemed to be seemingly not influential enough.
 There were obviously some older artists whom Jon found others to be more influential for one reason or another; however if we’re only thinking of influence in the regard that an artist has to be a veteran of x amount of years or x amount of albums, then I’m certain we’d miss out on exploring and listening to a number of up and coming artists whom in the future could be equally as influential or even more so than The Beatles, Queen, Abba, Elton John, Whitney Houston and others.
-So, I’ve started up a mini-list of 20 artists.
+So, I’ve started up a mini-list of 20 artists (note, as of November 2019, this list has expanded to 50 artists!).
 By no means is it perfect, but it’s a snapshot of artists whom I reckon will take the world by storm in the coming years.
 Artists whom I reckon may not necessarily be popular, but still impact in a society where listeners are bored with songs at the drop of a hat.
 Maren Morris is the first artist that I’ll be delving into and exploring, and boy does she have plenty of remarkable songs that are relevant to society that need to be shared with the whole world!

 I first stumbled across Maren Morris when Cimorelli covered “The Middle”.
 At the time early last year I dismissed the song and didn’t think anything of it.
 It was a pop song about basically ‘nothing that deep’, and besides a catchy beat, I didn’t think it would stand the test of time.
 Besides, I thought the reason why it sounded a tad grating and weird was that Maren was a country artist trying her hand at pop.
 The remixer was Zedd (the guy who did “Stay” with Alessia Cara from 2017, the most popular song of that year in my opinion, but again a superfluous and superficial song!), and though Cimorelli did a great job at singing the track, I put “The Middle” behind me (seriously, who names their song the same title as a long running just-ended TV show?).
 Yet the jewellery store opposite our café kept playing the song over and over.
 The music video also garnered exponential views, and Maren was quickly becoming one of the most talked about artists.
 Still I didn’t pay too much attention to her- in my opinion she wasn’t a Christian (which she may be, but at the time I ‘knew’ for a fact that she wasn’t!), so Maren would have to have delivered a superb performance that sent chills down my spine, for me to even consider her as influential or important and impactful.
 Then came this year and Youtube recommending me to watch “My Church”- Maren’s first single from 2016.
 Thus began a journey into me quickly finding out one of today’s rising stars, who is in fact destined to be bigger as the years progress.